JBZoo/CSV-Blueprint/README.md

 * With `filename_pattern` rule, you can check if the file name matches the pattern.
 * Property `name` is not defined in a column.
 If `csv.header: true`.
 * Check that each row matches the number of columns.
+* With `strict_column_order` rule, you can check that the columns are in the correct order.
+* With `allow_extra_columns` rule, you can check that there are no extra columns in the CSV file.
     * If `csv.header: true`.
 Schema contains an unknown column `name` that is not found in the CSV file.
     * If `csv.header: false`.
 Compare the number of columns in the schema and the CSV file.

 <!-- /extra-rules -->